segmentstream-com/segmentstream-com.github.io/_docs/events/refunded-transaction.md

   category: 'Ecommerce',
   name: 'Refunded Transaction',
   transaction: {
     orderId: 'The id of the refunded order',
     lineItems: [...]
   }
 });
 ```
 > For more information about the `lineItems` array of  objects, see the 'for developer' section.

-#### From the DDManager interface
+#### From the SegmentStream interface
-The `Refunded Transaction` event can not be created from the built-in DDManager triggers.
+The `Refunded Transaction` event can not be created from the built-in SegmentStream triggers.
 The event must be added from the site code.

 #### Required by the following integrations:
 * Google Analytics (Enhanced Ecommerce)